-Resizes the object to fit the text that is being entered into the object.
-For example, if the object already contains one multi-line paragraph of text and this option is selected, then the object width expands and the height decreases until the text is a single line of text.
+Resizes an object to fit the text that is being entered into the object.
+For example, if the object already contains one multi-line paragraph of text and this option is selected, then object width expands and height decreases until the text is a single line of text.